 Because there’s a risk of sepsis turning into life-threatening septic shock, doctors must be on the lookout for infections that have turned into sepsis.
 The best way to reduce a person’s risk of permanent organ damage and death is to treat sepsis early and aggressively.

-If a doctor failed to diagnose your or your loved one’s sepsis, contact an experienced Seattle medical malpractice lawyer at Menzer Law Firm right away.
-Sepsis is too serious a condition for a doctor to carelessly miss.
+If a doctor failed to diagnose your or your loved one’s sepsis, contact one of our experienced Seattle medical malpractice lawyers at Menzer Law Firm, PLLC, right away.
+Sepsis is too serious of a condition for a doctor to carelessly miss it.
 We’re here to hold negligent medical providers responsible for their actions.

 What Is Sepsis?